bump-sh/cli/README.md

 ### `bump diff [FILE]`

-_If you want to receive automatic `bump diff` results on your Github Pull Requests you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump#api-diff-on-pull-requests) diff command._
+_If you want to receive automatic `bump diff` results on your Github Pull Requests you might be interested by [our Github Action](https://github.com/marketplace/actions/bump-sh#diff-on-pull-requests-only) diff command._

-Please note that by default the command will always exit with a successful return code.
+Please note that the command will always exit with an exit code 0 by default.
 If you want to use this command in a CI environment and want the command to fail **in case of a breaking change**, you will need to add the `--fail-on-breaking` flag to your diff command.